Networks-for-Humanity/fabric-support/README.md

-# fabric-# fabric-support
+# fabric-support

-A unified support channel for network participants across all **Beckn Fabric** products.
+A unified support channel for network participants across all **NFH Fabric** products.
 If you're running into an issue, have a question, or need help getting something to work — you're in the right place.

 ---